Spain Embassy in Canada

 Spanish residents living abroad must register with the Consular Register corresponding to the district where they live.
 Registration allows them to renew their documentation, prove their residence abroad, request consular assistance when needed, and participate in elections called in Spain (except municipal elections).

 Those who register but do not give notice of the continuity of their effective residence abroad during the year following the date of registration will have their registration officially canceled.
 It is therefore important to maintain regular contact with the Consular Office.
+You can book an appointment for consular registration via [email protected]

 How do I register with Spanish Embassy?